Strategic Exploration for Innovation: Introduction

 In the strategic problem, we restrict attention to Markov perfect equilibria (MPE) with the difference between the qualities of the best available technology and the latest technology under development as the state variable.
 Despite the considerable disparities between our setting and the two-armed bandit models in the literature on strategic experimentation, all MPE in our model exhibit a similar \emph{encouragement effect}: The future information and knowledge spillovers from other players encourage at least one of them to continue exploration at states where a single agent would already have given up.
 The players thus act more ambitiously in the hope that successful outcomes will bring the other players back to exploration in the future, promoting innovation and sharing its burden.
 In addition, exactly because of such an incentive, any player who never explores would strictly prefer the deviation that resumes the exploration process as a volunteer at the state where all exploration stops.
 Therefore, no player always free-rides in equilibrium even though exploration per se never produces any payoffs.

 We further show that there is no MPE in which all players use simple cutoff strategies as in the cooperative solution.
 This result suggests that in any symmetric equilibrium, each player chooses an interior allocation of their resource at some states.
 We establish the existence and uniqueness of the symmetric equilibrium, and provide closed-form representations for the equilibrium strategies and the associated payoff functions.
-In the symmetric equilibrium, for a set of parameters in which free-riding incentives are relatively weak, all players allocate their resource exclusively to exploration when the latest outcome is sufficiently close to the highest-known quality.
-However, for some other parameters, the incentives to free-ride can also be so strong that, right after the best technology to date has just been discovered, players, expecting incremental improvements to be achieved in no time, still allocate a positive fraction of their resource to exploitation.
-Within the region of interior allocation, the players gradually reduce the resource allocated to exploration as the latest outcomes deteriorate, regardless of the parameters.
+Within the region of interior allocation, the players gradually reduce the resource allocated to exploration as the latest outcomes deteriorate.
+Nevertheless, exploration never fully stops in the symmetric equilibrium.
+As the latest outcomes keep deteriorating, exploration would slow down so severely that technologies never progress to the point at which all players prefer to allocate the resource exclusively to exploitation.
+This observation strongly suggests that asymmetric equilibria with the rate of exploration bounded away from zero in the region of interior allocation could improve welfare over the symmetric equilibrium.
+To investigate such a possibility, we construct a class of asymmetric MPE in which the players take turns performing exploration at unpromising states, so that each player achieves a higher payoff than in the symmetric equilibrium.
+It turns out that these asymmetric MPE are the best MPE in two-player games in terms of average payoffs.